-Positive cashflow position expected over next 12 months, large payments to creditors included in final accounts spread over next 2 financial years.
+Positive cashflow position expected over next 12 months, large payments to creditors included in final accounts spread over next financial year.

 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.